efatmae/efatmae.github.io/_pages/research.md

 All of these approaches compute the same result using a different strategy suitable for a particular situation.
 The goal of this thesis is to implement all strategies as Lift-expressions and formulate rewrite rules which allow to transform expressions to implement different strategies.

-## High-Performance FFT computations in Lift
-(Suitable for master students)
-This is a text describing the topic

 ## Performance Modelling of Lift Low-Level Expressions
 (Suitable for bachelor and master students)
 This is a text describing the topic